Dev-MarcoLira/Notetaker-tRPC/README.md

 ## Notetaker

 The name of the "project" (notetaker) was inspired in a tutorial video in Youtube, from Jack Herrington.
-I apreciate his idea!
+I appreciate his idea!